 He was later assigned to a Special Espionage Task Force investigating the penetration of a U.S. Intelligence Community agency by a foreign power.
 It was this special assignment that took him from Los Angeles to FBI Headquarters in Washington, D.C.

 After a successful first counterintelligence assignment at HQ, Todd was reassigned to the Weapons of Mass Destruction Directorate, where he became a leading FBI expert on nation-state WMD proliferation.
-He became chief of the WMD Counterproliferation Unit in 2004.
+He became a chief of the WMD Counterproliferation Unit in 2004.
 He is a graduate of the Defense Nuclear Weapons School.

 In 2005, Todd was selected for assignment to the Central Intelligence Agency, where he spent two years working at CIA Headquarters.
 As a result, Todd is U.S. Intelligence Community Joint Duty Accredited.
-While in Washington, Todd was also a member of several interagency working groups, and most notably served as the FBI representative to the Sub-Policy Coordinating Committee for Counterproliferation, National Security Council Staff, at the White House, under director David Stephens.
+While in Washington, Todd was also a member of several interagency working groups, and most notably served as the FBI representative to the Sub-Policy Coordinating Committee for Counterproliferation, National Security Council, at the White House, under NSC director David Stephens.

 In 2006, he was named a member of the “Counterterrorism Strategic Planning Community” by Vice Admiral (Ret.)
 Scott Redd, director of the National Counterterrorism Center.
 He was, along with fellow strategic planners, awarded a Meritorious Unit Citation by Admiral Redd for his work helping to draft the National Implementation Plan for the War on Terror, approved by President George W. Bush in 2006.

 Leaving Washington, Todd transferred to the Albuquerque Division where he was the Counterintelligence Program Coordinator and Squad Supervisor, supervising several successful operations against foreign intelligence services.
 He also supervised the Special Surveillance Group and the Aviation Section.